SwiftORM/CouchDB-StORM/README.md

-# Postgres-StORM
+# CouchDB-StORM

-Postgres-StORM is the PostgreSQL module for StORM - a Swift ORM.
+CouchDB-StORM is the CouchDB module for StORM - a Swift ORM.

 It aims to be easy to use, but flexible.
 Drawing on previous experiences, whether they be good, bad or ugly, of other ORM's, I have tried to build a system that allows you write great code without worrying about the details of how to interact with the database.